renovate-bot/khulnasoft-lab-_-vulx/docs/docs/coverage/language/ruby.md

 ### Bundler
-Trivy searches for `Gemfile.lock` to detect dependencies.
+Vul searches for `Gemfile.lock` to detect dependencies.

 ### RubyGems